-Everyone aged 16 or over can have a cash ISA – you must be 18 before you can open a stocks and shares ISA.
+Everyone aged 16 or over can have a cash ISA (but for some ISAs, usually with stocks and shares options you must be 18).
 Otherwise there is no age limit or preference to ISAs.

 Those looking for the best ISA rates for over 50s however may be able to commit to longer-term or stocks and shares ISAs, rather than instant-access.